yannguillemaud/ChatOS/README.md

 ___

 ## 2. Summary
 ChatOS protocol is a student based protocol as part of ESIPE's network projet.
 Protocol aim allows users connecting to a chat server in which no IP adresses are retained.
 This RFC explains the protocol and its types of packets, its working and its client-side way of connection.
 However because of currents few lack of acknoledges, some technical details will come later on.
 Feel free to contact protocol's members in any questions you might have.
 ___

 ## 3. Design decisions
 - Each exchange start with an OPCode for its meaning, listed in section **# 7.
 Server Response** below.
 - The server does not retains any client informations except his pseudonym.
-- Clients pseudonyms must be unique and must not exceed 30 characters.
-Otherwise transfer initialization will be declined.
+- Each of sent packet weight less than 1024 bytes.
+Otherwise packet will be declined.
 - Clients requests and informations must be encoded with UTF8 charset.
 Otherwise unexpected behaviours might occur.
-- This protocol uses three types of format in order to represent informations: byte for OPCode, int for encoded pseudonym size and long for encoded message size.
+- This protocol uses three types of format in order to represent informations: byte for OpCodes or ErrorCodes, int for encoded pseudonym size and long for encoded message size.
-- In order to avoid infinite requests waitings on private connections, a 5 minutes timeout is sent for each request.
-After this delay the request will be automatically declined.
-- On the same way, private connections automatically closes after 5 minutes without message exchange.

 ___